Direxion Daily Small Cap Bull 3x Shares

 Investment Risk Disclosure

-Volatility Risk: TNA carries extreme volatility risk, with a beta of 3.92 indicating it is nearly four times as volatile as the broader market.
-This is dramatically evidenced by its one-year maximum drawdown of -55.25%, highlighting its susceptibility to severe price declines during market downturns.
+Volatility Risk: TNA carries exceptionally high volatility risk with its beta of 3.92, indicating it is nearly four times more volatile than the broader market.
+This is starkly illustrated by its maximum one-year drawdown of -48.52%, signifying a significant potential for severe capital depreciation during market downturns.
+Investors must be prepared for extreme price swings inherent to this leveraged product.

 FAQs